makrai/notes/lotfian19-msp-podcast.md

     background music, noisy segments, or overlapped speech
-* selection, segmentation and cleaning is automatized with algorithms for voice activity detection (VAD), speaker diarization, music/speech recognition, and noise level estimation.
+* selection, segmentation and cleaning is automatized with algorithms for voice activity detection (VAD), speaker diarization, music/speech recognition, and noise level estimation
   * After selecting candidate speaking turns, we retrieve a set of segments conveying balanced and rich emotional content
   * We rely on machine learning models trained with existing corpora to